jgarcia2411/Jose-Garcia-Portfolio/README.md

-Welcome to my schoool projects Portfolio!
+Welcome to my school projects Portfolio!

 I have showcased my work gaining hands-on experience in Analytics, Machine Learning and Data Science in this Portfolio of Projects.
 I am in my last semester of the master's program in Data Analytics at George Washington Universtiy.
 These last couple years I have been mastering my skills in Analytics, Deep Learning, Machine Learning, Programming for Analytics, and Database Management.